GPS: NOT Good for Mass Tracking Cars (Road Congestion Pricing)

 Security: GPS systems are defeated easily, with lots of internet examples.
 It’s semi-common practice among some commercial drivers to disable tracking of vehicles or their containers to avoid monitoring.
 With the need for an ‘accessible’ antenna and power cable, such devices can be very defeated by severing wires, shielding or damaging antennas, or using (illegal) GPS jamming devices which are very cheap, and used regularly.
 This causes problems - even drone crashes.

 While unlikely, the more we rely on GPS, it becomes a weak link target.
-GPS has a place in many contexts, but vulnerabilities in GPS mean it’s not viable for road pricing, when used in millions of cars.
+GPS has a place in many contexts, but vulnerabilities in GPS mean it’s not viable for road pricing, when used in millions of cars, and many countries are seeking alternatives to GPS for security, and due to its shortcomings.

 Cost: With millions of vehicles, GPS at scale is expensive, let alone significant installation costs and associated liability.
 GPS is cheap individually, but not compared to alternative positioning technology such as from Neomatrix which is far cheaper, simpler, and needs no antenna or installation.